clanc-huranku/Len-en-Assembly/README.md

 # Len-en-Github-Repository

-This is just the assembly and pseudocode from extracted from Ghidra
+This is just the assembly and pseudocode extracted from Ghidra

 ## Contents